Close Banner

 Universal's Attraction Assistance Pass - Team member assigning a ride return time

-If the posted wait time is 30 minutes or more, then the attendant will write you a return time on the pass.
-Once that time comes, you'll return to the attraction to ride and be directed through the alternate queue by a team member.
+If the posted wait time is less than 30 minutes, generally you’ll be directed to the alternate queue right away.
+If it's 30 minutes or more, the attendant will provide you with a return time.
+When that time arrives, you’ll return to the attraction and be directed through the alternate queue by a team member.

 No, you are only allowed one attraction return time on the pass.
 You have to use or forfeit your current reservation if you decide to get another one.
 However, if you don't need a return time because the posted wait time at an attraction is less than 30 minutes, then you can still experience that attraction without losing your return time for a different attraction.
-The pass is not valid for front-row seating on rides.

 There may be rare exceptions to this rule, however.
 For example, at Universal Studios Florida, Harry Potter and the Escape from Gringotts can get long lines (over two hours at times).
 If you have a return time for that ride and the line is quite long, a ride attendant may allow you to obtain another return time in the meantime before you have used the original ride's return time.